 Spouse maintenance is financial support paid by a party to a marriage to their husband or wife (or their former husband or wife) in circumstances where they are unable to adequately support themselves.

-De facto spouse maintenance is financial support paid by a party to a de facto relationship that has broken down to their former de facto partner in circumstances where they are unable to adequately support themselves.
+De facto partner maintenance is financial support paid by a party to a de facto relationship that has broken down to their former de facto partner in circumstances where they are unable to adequately support themselves.

 The Family Court or Federal Circuit Court can deal with spouse maintenance applications.
-If you are seeking de facto spouse maintenance, you need to meet certain criteria.
+If you are seeking de facto partner maintenance, you need to meet certain criteria.
 See 'What about de facto partners?' below for more information.

 Under the Family Law Act, a person has a responsibility to financially assist their spouse or former de facto partner, if that person cannot meet their own reasonable expenses from their personal income or assets.